 “Do you seriously think that is necessary?” she asked, arching a brow.
 The cloak and dagger of the situation just seemed over the top.
 It was just Scott after all, and she was trained to know when she was being followed.

 “Fine,” Madeline caved in, lowering herself slowly back down on the edge of the booth.

 Levi sent a brief text message to Maseo, and within minutes one of the bouncers approached their table.

 “Miss Madeline, if you would please?”

-The stocky, well dressed gentleman spoke eloquently, his right hand gesturing toward the back of the establishment, where the rear entrance that serviced the club’s living quarters was located.
-The residential suites were not publicly known, which allowed Maseo and company, and even the Lotus’ elusive owner, the utmost privacy.
+The stocky, well-dressed gentleman spoke eloquently, his right hand gesturing toward the back of the establishment, where the rear entrance that serviced the club’s living quarters was located.
+The residential suites were not publicly known, which allowed Maseo and company, and even The Golden Lotus’ elusive owner, the utmost privacy.

 Rising carefully again, Madeline bid Levi farewell before following her escort to the rear exit where an unmarked car awaited her.

 The alleyway behind the club was shaped in such a way that exiting put one with the extension of the building’s brick wall to the left, and a view of the main street that the alley emptied out into on the right.
 As Madeline exited the doorway with the bouncer on her right side, he produced a large, black umbrella which shielded her upper body from the main street in that direction.
 The open car door shielded her lower body.
 And with the exterior brick wall blocking the left side, she was completely hidden from any prying eyes.
 Once safely inside the car, the darkly tinted windows protected her identity even moreso, and inconspicuous security cameras blanketed all angles around the perimeter of the establishment.